-UK banks and building societies - short-term rating F1 or higher and viability rating of "a-" or higher or a support rating of 3 or higher.
+UK banks and building societies - short-term rating F1 or higher and viability rating of "a-" or higher.

-Foreign banks - short-term rating F1+, support rating of 1 or 2, and a viability rating of a minimum of "a" with a sovereign rating of AAA.
+Foreign banks - short-term rating F1+, and a viability rating of a minimum of "a" with a sovereign rating of AAA.

 These will be supported by other accredited rating systems (Standard & Poor's and Moody's), credit watches and outlooks, Credit Default Swap data, and information from the financial press.